The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Individual Target Summaries

-Given its morphological compexity, it's unsurprising that number of point sources have been reported inside the cleared regions of the HD169142 disk.
-In the inner dust cavity, \citet{Reggiani2014} reported a 12.2$\pm$0.5mag L' source at 0$\farcs$156$\pm$0$\farcs$032 and a PA of 7.4$^o\pm$11.3$^o$, and \citet{Biller2014} independently found an L' point source at a consistent location within error bars (0$\farcs$11$\pm$0$\farcs$03, PA=0$^o\pm$14$^o$) as well as another candidate at 0$\farcs$18 and PA of 33$^o$. \citet{Ligi2018} imaged the disk in the NIR with VLT/SPHERE in both total and polarized intensity.
-In total intensity with ADI processing, they found several clumps at similar separation ($\sim$0$\farcs$18), but structures at this location were fairly continuous in PDI and RDI imagery, suggesting that these clumps (consistent too with the second \citet{Biller2014} L' source) may be part of an inhomogeneous dust ring at 0$\farcs$18.
-They also found a structure at 0$\farcs$10 consistent with the overlapping \citet{Reggiani2014} and \citet{Biller2014} L' candidate, however it appeared extended at longer wavelengths, and they interpreted it as a potential second inner dust ring.
-This hypothesis is further supported by recent Keck/NIRC2 L' observations, which are consistent with an inner $\sim$7AU small grain dust ring \citep{Birchall2019}.
-The 0$\farcs$18 structures observed by \citet{Ligi2018} were followed further with SPHERE in \citet{Gratton2019} and confirmed to have astrometry consistent with Keplerian orbital motion, however a new clump was also identified inside the outer annular gap at a separation of 0$\farcs$335 and a position angle of 35$^o$ with photometry consistent with a $\sim$2.2$M_J$ planet.
+Given its morphological complexity, it is unsurprising that a number of point-sources have been reported inside the cleared regions of the HD~169142 disk.
+In the inner dust cavity, \citet{Reggiani2014} reported a 12.2$\pm$0.5mag $L$' source at 0$\farcs$156$\pm$0$\farcs$032 and a PA of 7.4$^o\pm$11.3$^o$, and \citet{Biller2014} independently found an L' point-source at a consistent location within error bars (0$\farcs$11$\pm$0$\farcs$03, PA=0$^o\pm$14$^o$) as well as another candidate at 0$\farcs$18 and PA of 33$^o$. \citet{Ligi2018} imaged the disk in the NIR with VLT/SPHERE in both total and polarized intensity.
+In total intensity with ADI processing, they found several clumps at similar separation ($\sim$0$\farcs$18), but the structures were fairly continuous in PDI and RDI imagery, suggesting that they may be part of an inhomogeneous dust ring at 0$\farcs$18.
+They also found a structure at 0$\farcs$10 consistent with the overlapping \citet{Reggiani2014} and \citet{Biller2014} $L$' candidate; however, it appeared extended at longer wavelengths, and they interpreted it as a potential second inner dust ring.
+This hypothesis is further supported by recent Keck/NIRC2 $L$' observations, which are consistent with an inner $\sim$7AU small grain dust ring \citep{Birchall2019}.
+The 0$\farcs$18 structures observed by \citet{Ligi2018} were followed up with SPHERE in \citet{Gratton2019} and shown to have astrometry consistent with Keplerian orbital motion.
+A new clump was also identified inside the outer annular gap at a separation of 0$\farcs$335 and a position angle of 35 exhibiting photometry consistent with a $\sim$2.2$M_J$ planet.

-Potential circumplanetary disk detections have also been reported for HD169142. \citet{Momose2017} observed an N-band MIR clump to the West of the star at 0$\farcs$116$\pm$0$\farcs$020 and a PA of 250$^o\pm$5$^o$.
-In the outer annular gap, \citet{Osorio2014} reported a compact 5$\sigma$ excess in 7mm emission at 0$\farcs$34 (PA$\sim$175) that they interpreted as a possible circumplanetary disk with an estimated mass of $\sim$0.6M$_J$.
+Potential circumplanetary disk detections have also been reported around HD~169142. \citet{Momose2017} observed an $N$-band mid-IR clump to the west of the star at 0$\farcs$116$\pm$0$\farcs$020 and a PA of 250$^o\pm$5$^o$.
+In the outer annular gap, \citet{Osorio2014} reported a compact 5$\sigma$ excess in 7mm emission at a separation of 0$\farcs$34 (PA$\sim$175) that they interpreted as a possible circumplanetary disk with an estimated mass of $\sim$0.6$M_J$.